panas-kulung-05/Police-Siren-555/README.md

 🧠 **What You Will Learn** <br>

-• Basics of 555 Timer IC
+• Basics of 555 Timer IC <br>
-• Astable multivibrator operation
+• Astable multivibrator operation <br>
-• Generating audio frequency signals
+• Generating audio frequency signals <br>
-• LED flashing using timing circuits
+• LED flashing using timing circuits <br>
-• Practical use of resistors, capacitors, and transistors
+• Practical use of resistors, capacitors, and transistors <br>
-• Reading and understanding basic circuit diagrams
+• Reading and understanding basic circuit diagrams <br>

 🧩 **Project Modules**